pdimens/harpy/blog/svpooling.md

 get results like these:
 ![PCA of Alosa sapidissima (SNPs from low-coverage haplotag dataset)](/static/pca.png)

-Given these results, a sensible pooling strategy would be:
+Given these results, a sensible pooling strategy may be:
 - **Pool 1**: Miramichi samples
 - **Pool 2**: Annapolis samples
 - **Pool 3**: St_Johns samples